 We never made it up, after discovering the large deck out back that extended over waves crashing on the coral.

-There were also two more blow holes here, that we could enjoy all to ourselves.
-Scott and Sue investigated up close again, and Sue received a refreshing “facial” as one blew water up at her.
+There were two more blow holes here, that we had all to ourselves.
+Scott and Sue investigated up close again, and Sue received a refreshing “facial.”
 We had a drink, watched the blow holes and hung with the residents.

 Our rental car was due back soon, so we headed to town on a route that took us back up the highest hill and past the First Baptist Church.
 Now that the sun was out, we stopped for some final photos of the view below.

 By the time we dropped the cart off, I was spent.
-The 93 degree sun was taking it’s toll, at the end of a long hot day.
-The noise of our cart, other carts, cars, motorcycles and buses wore me out.
-However, I do enjoy golf cart days.
-They’re a great way to get a good overview of an island, and we enjoyed the day with our friends.
-Here are many more photos of our golf cart day on San Andres.
+The noise of our cart, other carts, cars, motorcycles and buses had worn me out, and the 93 degree sun had taken its toll.
+However, I always enjoy golf cart days.
+They’re a great way to get a good overview of an island, and we usually have friends along for the ride.
+Here are more photos of our golf cart day on San Andres.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”